 Dita proves that for a burlesque performer, it's what's underneath that counts--like $5 million dollars worth of diamonds.
-And best of all, she didn't have to pay for them.
 As she said in the first part of this interview, however, she had her days of schlep while building her business.

 Above: In Dita's Closet.
 Photos in this article courtesy of Dita Von Teese and dita.net.